 Is Generative AI Replacing Search Engines?

 When it comes to having their basic questions answered, more and more people are turning to generative AI tools like ChatGPT, Gemini and Claude, rather than a traditional search engine.
-These tools can create succinct summaries for requests like cooking recipes, shopping recommendations and DIY home solutions.
-Because of these abilities, Google and Microsoft have equipped their browsers with generative AI features to quickly answer complex questions and craft summaries of longer pieces, among other uses.
+Whether you’re looking for a recipe or searching for a job these systems provide direct, conversational answers without requiring users to sift through multiple links.
+To keep up, mainstream search engines like Google and Microsoft have integrated AI features of their own.

-However, generative AI is still prone to hallucinations, producing inaccurate summaries that mislead users.
-Even though calls for generative AI to cite its sources are meant to address this flaw, generative AI tools may still cite inaccurate information or make up citations altogether.
-Generative AI has made great strides in the realm of search, but it remains a ways off from replacing search engines entirely.
+However, it’s important to remember that generative AI is still prone to hallucinations and bias, producing inaccurate summaries that can mislead users.
+And though many of these platforms offer citations to address this flaw, they may still cite inaccurate information or make up citations altogether.
+Artificial intelligence has made great strides in the realm of search, but the full scope of the technology’s potential remains to be seen.

 Frequently Asked Questions